Difference between revisions of "Zimbabwe Shooting Sport Federation" - Pindula

 |+

 The Zimbabwe Shooting Sport Federation (ZSSF) is the umbrella body for sport shooting in Zimbabwe.
-It falls as a sport under the Zimbabwe Olympic Committee (ZOC), and as a regulator under the Ministry of Youth, Sport, Arts and Recreation and Sports and Recreation Council (SRC).
+It falls as a sport under the Zimbabwe Olympic Committee (ZOC), and as a regulator under the Ministry of Youth ,Sports, Arts and Recreation and Sports and Recreation Commission (SRC).

 Under it falls the Clay Target Shooting Association, Zimbabwe Pistol and Smallbore Association (ZPSA), Zimbabwe Professional Hunters and Guides Association (ZPHGA), and Zimbabwe Historic Firearms, Ammunition and Memorabilia Assocition (ZHFA&MA).
 Zimbabwe has a proud history of sport shooting.
 Zimbabwe shooting athletes include a world champion IPSC Practical Pistol shooter, a world champion Palma Rifle shooter, competitors in ISSF Olympic Free Pistol and Rapid Fire Pistol and Clay Target at various Olympic Games, distinguished Aperture Sights rifle competitors and IMSSU Metallic Silhouettes teams competing in most of the previous world championships.
 There was formal fullbore rifle competition in the country in 1895.